Capstone-Project-C23-PR485/.github/profile/README.md

 - [Cloud-Wrinkle-Detection-Service](https://github.com/Capstone-Project-C23-PR485/Cloud-Wrinkle-Detection-Service)
 - [Cloud-Flek-Detection-Service](https://github.com/Capstone-Project-C23-PR485/Cloud-Flek-Detection-Service)

+We also create some simple UI to get firebase-auth token for development purposes, it was a forked project.
+This was the url : https://firebase-auth-ui-b6zefxgbfa-as.a.run.app/

 ## SkinCheck.AI Machine Learning Platform

 This repository contains the implementation of three machine learning models for predicting